Skip to Content

 Do I Have To Be Fluent In Japanese?

-Japan is a country that takes pride in its national language and many Japanese people have difficulty speaking English, especially in rural areas.
+Japan is a country that takes pride in its national language, and many Japanese farmer hiring have difficulty speaking English, especially in rural areas.

 To work as a fruit picker in Japan, you don’t have to be fluent in Japanese.